Information for carers

 For further support as a young carer, you can make a referral to our Duty and Assessment Service on 0116 454 1004 (option 1).

-Book your vaccination appointment online at NHS.UK or call 119 to enquire.
+If you haven’t had your COVID-19 vaccine or booster yet and would like to book an appointment, you can book your vaccination appointment online at NHS.UK or call 119 to enquire.

 If you are unable to visit someone you usually care for, consider how technology might help you keep in touch and connect with them.
 Perhaps explore Facetime or Skype as a way to talk face to face, though at a distance.